-When it comes to the arm action try a walking practice, walking through shallow water slowly working through the simultaneous arm technique.
-It can then be tried out together with the undulating body movement and leg kick.
+When it comes to arm action, try a walking practice, walking through shallow water slowly, working through the simultaneous arm technique.
+It can then be tried with the undulating body movement and leg kick.

-The timing and coordination can be practiced using dolphin kick with a breaststroke arm action as this is less physical and breaststroke arms simultaneous just like butterfly arms.
+The timing and coordination can be practised using a dolphin kick with a breaststroke arm action as this is less physical, and breaststroke arms are simultaneous like butterfly arms.